Awards for the Best Film Scores:

 1. Feature Film – up to 10 nominations

-2. Documentary Feature – 3-5 nominations
+2. Documentary Feature – up to 5 nominations

 3. Short film (live-action, documentary and animated) – up to 10 nominations